JujuAdams/iota/latest/setting-up.md

 global.clock.DefineInput("right", false);
 ```

-Finally, we need to set values for the clock's input from the keyboard so that cycle methods have something useful to read.
+Finally, we need to set values for the clock's input from the keyboard so that tick methods have something useful to read.

 ```GML
 ///Step Event of the controller object